 I just updated my PC (in the middle of the day instead of 12AM like I said to, but I can’t complain about that right now) and now every time I log on, Windows asks me to set up a PIN.
 I do not want one.

-Here’s how to stop Windows 10 asking for PIN
+How can I stop Windows 10 from asking for PIN?